sunjay/wolf-asm/docs.md

 ### Memory

-* `mov{1,2,4,8} dest, source` - copies data between registers or assigns a value to a register
+* `mov dest, source` - copies data between registers or assigns a value to a register
-* `ld{1,2,4,8} dest, loc`
+* `load{1,2,4,8} dest, loc` or `loadu{1,2,4,8} dest, loc` - loads a value from
-  * Only the specified number of bytes is loaded
-  * The loaded bytes are placed in the destination, aligned with the least significant bit
-  * e.g. loading 0xffff into 0x1111111111111111 gives you 0x111111111111ffff
+  memory into a register
+  * The loaded value has size: 1, 2, 4, or 8 bytes
+  * If `load` is used and the value is 1, 2, or 4 bytes, the value is sign-extended prior to being assigned into the register
+  * If `loadu` is used and the value is 1, 2, or 4 bytes, the value is zero-extended prior to being assigned into the register
   * Values in memory must be loaded into registers before they may be used in other instructions
-* `st{1,2,4,8} loc, source`
+* `store{1,2,4,8} loc, source` - stores 1, 2, 4, or 8 bytes a register's value
+  into the given memory location
+  * If storing 1, 2, or 4 bytes, the bytes copied from the register will be aligned with the least-significant bit of the register
+  * That is, the lower bytes will always be copied in cases where less than 8 bytes are requested
 * `push`
 * `pop`